 This app was first launched on 19th June 2017 and currently has more than 1000000 downloads, a 3.9 stars rating from 11139 users and the latest APK is version 6.6.4.

-Our analysis was done on 20th December 2019 based on data found in their Playstore description and their website and their source repository.
-We discuss the issue with verification with the provider here.
-In our GitLab this app is discussed in Issue #60.
+Our last analysis was done on 27th April 2020 based on data found in their Google Play description and their website and their source repository.
+We discuss verification with the provider in this issue.

 We found these ways of contacting the developers:

-Please help us spread the word, asking Bitcoin Wallet by Bitcoin.com to support verifiable builds via their Twitter!
+Please help us spread the word, asking Bitcoin Wallet by Bitcoin.com to support reproducible builds via their Twitter!